hyperledger/fabric-samples/test-network/README.md

 ## Podman

+*Note - podman support should be considered experimental.
+There are issues with volume mounting on MacOS that prevent this working.
+If wish to use podman a LinuxVM is suggested.*

 A copy of the `install_fabric.sh` script is in the `test-network` directory.
 This has been enhanced to support a `podman` argument; if used it will use the `podman` command to pull down images and tag them rather than docker.
 The images are the same, just pulled differently

 The `network.sh` script has been enhanced so that it can use `podman` and `podman-compose` instead of docker.
 Ensure that `CONTAINER_CLI` is set as below when running `network.sh` script.